carl-codling/PiDrop/README.md

 ```

 __To make moving files back and forth between the Pi and the device SSHing in to it easier there's an import and export folder__
+* See the section 'Simplify Sending and Recieviing from your local machine:' at the end of this file for more ideas

 These can be configured through the config process mentioned above

 For example you can then copy the whole export folder to the host machine with SCP